pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1793 Web Crawling and Software Engineering at Google

+Today I began to create a WebCrawler to extract article information from a platform like Amazon.
+My idea is to create a dataset with product information and this dataset can be used for any purpose.
+I continue reading the Software Engineering at Google book is amazing how Google manage some software aspects in the company.

 ### Day 1792 AWS Integration

 Today I created an AWS integration using EventBridge and Lambda AWS services.
 I configured EventBridge as a cronjob to trigger a Lambda function, the lambda function only makes an HTTP request to an external API to extract information.
 Also I configured EvenBridge to catch the event when a user upload a file to a S3 bucket and then send a email notification with SNS.